SimonHFrost/resume/contents/index.md

 	- Feb 2012 - Feb 2014
 	- Javascript, C#, SQL, PowerShell

   At Telogis I worked on the interface and backend for a traveling salesman problem solver.
-The product was used by numerous American companies such as Coca-cola and Verizon.
+The product was used by numerous large American companies such as Coca-cola and Verizon.

   The product was mathematically technical in nature and I worked alongside many talented PhD and Masters degree graduates.
 Working as a full stack developer as my first position outside of University was great exposure to a range of different technologies.